jakemcc/jakemccrary.com/source/blog/2025-11-30-notify-yourself-when-a-task-finishes.markdown

 - notifications
 ---

+If you've got a ridiculously good memory and you've been reading my writing for a while, you know I'm a fan of processes [notifying](/blog/categories/notifications/) you when they are done.
-I often have some task running in a hidden terminal that performs some action when files change.
+I often have some task running in a hidden terminal that performs actions when files change.
 This is most often running Clojure tests whenever a file changes using either [test-refresh](https://github.com/jakemcc/test-refresh) or [lein-autoexpect](https://github.com/jakemcc/lein-autoexpect).
 Another common watch task is rendering this website whenever one of the markdown files changes.